Distributor Legal Center

 These Onboarding and Support General Terms and Conditions (the "O&S-GTC") together with the Main Services Agreement (the “MSA”) govern Choco’s performance of the Onboarding and Support Services as described in the Order Form or agreed elsewhere between the Parties (“O&S Services”) and the Parties’ obligations in relation to that.

-These O&S-GTC constitute an integral part of the Agreement entered into by and between Choco and Supplier.
+These O&S-GTC constitute an integral part of the Agreement entered into by and between Choco and Distributor.
 Capitalized terms not otherwise defined herein shall have the respective meanings assigned to them in the Agreement.
 In the event of any inconsistency between these O&S-GTC and the Agreement, the order of precedence prescribed in the MSA shall apply.

 1 Provision of the O&S Services